yylluu/yylluu.github.io/_pages/about.md

 - Joseph Leung Award for Best PhD Thesis. awarded by CS deparment at NJIT

-- China National Scholarship. awarded by the Minstry of Education of China
+- China National Scholarship. awarded by the Ministry of Education of China

 - Distinguished Master Graduate. awarded by Nankai University